-SQL installation scripts are created as a compile-time output alongside a project's binary outputs.
-Additionally, these scripts can be promoted to a directory under source control so that differences can be easily tracked and analyzed.
+SQL installation scripts are created as compile-time outputs alongside a project's binary outputs.
+These scripts can be promoted to a directory under source control so that differences can be tracked and analyzed.

 Scripts will be created in the directory format of

 ClassLibrary built in Debug mode, the following directories will be created.

 bin\ Debug\ NServiceBus.
 Persistence.
 Sql\ MySql

 bin\ Debug\ NServiceBus.
 Persistence.
 Sql\ Oracle

 Scripts will also be included in the list of project output files.
 This means that those files produced will be copied to the output directory of any project that references it.

 project.jsonare not supported.
 The